-Termination settlement proposals could be required whenever the government terminates a contract for any reason.
+Termination settlement proposals could be required whenever the government terminates a contract for convenience for any reason as well as when the government improperly terminates a contract for default.
 There are often competing interests when settling a terminated contract, since the government wants to minimize its obligation regardless of what it has promised in the termination clause.
 By contrast, the termination settlement proposal is the contractor's last opportunity to make the most on the contract and receive the benefit of what the government promised to pay the contractor should it terminate the contract.

-Allegations of FAR non-compliance could be related to cost allowability under the FAR 31 cost principles, cost allocability under the Cost Accounting Standards (CAS), failure to disclosue cost or pricing data under FAR 15, or any number of other agency supplement requirements related to accounting, manufacturing, estimating or purchasing sytems.
+Allegations of FAR non-compliance could be related to cost allowability under the FAR 31 cost principles, cost allocability under the Cost Accounting Standards (CAS), failure to disclosure cost or pricing data under FAR 15, or any number of other agency supplement requirements related to accounting, manufacturing, estimating or purchasing systems.

 Regardless of the cause, there are numerous procedures described throughout the contract and the regulations for handling these issues.
 Many of them even entitle the contractor to additional compensation, like cost and profit, when resolving them.

 Resolving the issues and reaching a settlement in the field of government contracts can be difficult, however.
 The technical nature of procurement rules and regulations ensures that the parties must go great distances before they can meet in the middle.
 The government's zeal in getting the best possible deal, which does not always mean the best balanced deal, usually means that the contractor must shoulder a greater burden at demonstrating their compliance or proving their entitlement to additional compensation, if the matter is to be resolved without wasteful litigation.